 There are several reasons why concrete cracks, it may be because of shock load the concrete member may have experienced before the proper 28 days aging to get its designed loads, or simply because of degrading as the year passes by.
-Anyhow, there are techniques that engineers follow to repair concrete crack.
+Anyhow, there are techniques that engineers follow to repair concrete cracks.
 The most common one is by application of concrete epoxy.

 Cracks on any concrete members jeopardize its structural durability.
-That is why builders found a way to repair these cracks at the most economical rather than to completely demolish the member.
+That is why builders found a way to repair these cracks at the most economical rather than completely demolish the member.
 Globally accepted, engineers and consultants use concrete epoxy to repair these stubborn cracks.

 Concrete epoxy by definition is a type of resin obtained from the polymerization of epoxides.
-Having the characterizes of epoxies, these materials are frequently used as coatings and adhesives.
+Having the characteristics of epoxies, these materials are frequently used as coatings and adhesives.
 Several brands from manufacturers are now available in the market.

 Step 1: Define the extent of the concrete cracks

-First thing to do is to mark the cracks, including all hairline cracks with visible paint.
-This initiative is done by quality assurance engineer to ensure that no cracks will be left unnoticed.
-Furthermore, cracks should be determined whether it is a live crack or not.
-To determine if the crack is growing, simply put a piece of scrap glass, a thin one, on the crack and glue it with a super glue or any approved adhesive materials.
+The first thing to do is to mark the cracks, including all hairline cracks with visible paint.
+This initiative is done by a quality assurance engineer to ensure that no cracks will be left unnoticed.
+Furthermore, cracks should be determined whether it is a live cracks or not.
+To determine if the crack is growing, simply put a piece of scrap glass, a thin one, on the crack and glue it with super glue or any approved adhesive materials.
 Mark a reference point on the crack through the glass and measure it.
 Wait for several months and check if there are any movements.
 Any changes would mean that the crack is growing and thus structural intervention is needed.

-This is done by simple chiseling the surface of the cracks.
+This is done by simply chiseling the surface of the cracks.
 Meticulously see to it that any hairline cracks are defined by marking for these to be included in the concrete epoxy injection.
 Leaving any crack behind would mean air and water seepage that would later become a reason for reinforcing bar rusting, gradually decreasing the strength of the member.
 Also, unnoticed crack left behind would just propagate another crack jeopardizing the logic of the concrete crack repair.

 Step 2: Thoroughly clean the cracks

-Once the extent of the crack has been defined, engineers normally then clean the cracks by means of high powered construction blowers.
-This is to ensure that chiseled cracks are dust free to the deepest part of the chiseled area.
+Once the extent of the crack has been defined, engineers normally then clean the cracks by means of high-powered construction blowers.
+This is to ensure that chiseled cracks are dust-free to the deepest part of the chiseled area.
 Any foreign particles added to the concrete epoxy would lose its adhesiveness to the surface.
 There are other times that quality control engineers pump the cracks with water and then left to dry for 24 hours to truly clean the inside of the cracks.

 Step 3: Place the injection ports and seal the cracks